<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1492375054696784&amp;ev=PageView&amp;noscript=1">

 Randy and Shelley wanted to be parents and eventually, they had two sons, Caleb and Jonathan.
 Caleb is the oldest son, he loved God growing up but eventually started to struggle with the concept of God due to his mother being paralyzed and ended up rebelling in his high school years.
 However, at the age of 18, God spoke to Caleb in a dream calling him back out of a life of partying and drugs and into ministry.
 After a few years of intensive discipleship at his church and lots of support from his family, Caleb started a ministry to help youth in Spokane.

 In 2014, A pastor friend of Randy’s called and told him that he had someone he needed to meet.
 Little did they know that meeting would change their family’s life forever.
-The person that Randy met was a dear family friend and she began to tell her story of how she was trafficked from a young age.
+The person that Randy met was a dear family friend and she began to tell her story of how she was trafficked from a young age into pedophile rings through occult ritual abuse.

 HRC_bike